Yuki-Inoue/tblui.el/README.md

 # How to Install

 Available on MELPA.
-Also, you can clone this repo and put it on your loadpath.
+Or, you can clone this repo and put it on your loadpath.

 # Motivation